 Bailey Fountain, Fountain and sculpture in Grand Army Plaza, Brooklyn, US

-The fountain was built between 1929 and 1932 by sculptor Eugene Savage, replacing several earlier fountains that had occupied the plaza since the 1800s.
-This replacement marked a shift in how the public space was redesigned with new artistic approaches of that era.
+The fountain was created between 1929 and 1932 by sculptor Eugene Savage, replacing earlier fountains that had stood in the plaza since the 1800s.
+It was part of a broader effort to give Grand Army Plaza a more monumental character after World War I.

 The figures around the fountain tell a story about human life and the values that guide people.
 Walking around it, you notice how each bronze character seems to represent different stages of living and thinking.